Gilles Deleuze: Deleuze's interpretations

 Deleuze's studies of individual philosophers and artists are purposely heterodox.
-In Nietzsche and Philosophy, for example, Deleuze claims that Nietzsche's On the Genealogy of Morality (1887) is an attempt to rewrite Kant's Critique of Pure Reason (1781), even though Nietzsche nowhere mentions the First Critique in the Genealogy, and the Genealogys moral topics are far removed from the epistemological focus of Kant's book.
-Likewise, Deleuze claims that univocity is the organizing principle of Spinoza's philosophy, despite the total absence of the term from any of Spinoza's works.
 Deleuze once famously described his method of interpreting philosophers as "buggery (enculage)", as sneaking behind an author and producing an offspring which is recognizably his, yet also monstrous and different.

 The various monographs thus are not attempts to present what Nietzsche or Spinoza strictly intended, but re-stagings of their ideas in different and unexpected ways.
 Deleuze's peculiar readings aim to enact the creativity he believes is the acme of philosophical practice.
 A parallel in painting Deleuze points to is Francis Bacon's Study after Velázquez—it is quite beside the point to say that Bacon "gets Velasquez wrong".
 Similar considerations apply, in Deleuze's view, to his own uses of mathematical and scientific terms, pace critics such as Alan Sokal: "I'm not saying that Resnais and Prigogine, or Godard and Thom, are doing the same thing.
 I'm pointing out, rather, that there are remarkable similarities between scientific creators of functions and cinematic creators of images.
 And the same goes for philosophical concepts, since there are distinct concepts of these spaces."

-Along with several French and Italian Marxist-inspired thinkers like Louis Althusser, Étienne Balibar, and Antonio Negri, he was one of the central figures in a great flowering of Spinoza studies in the late 20th and early 21st centuries continental philosophy (or the rise of French-inspired post-structuralist Neo-Spinozism)Duffy, Simon B. (2014), 'French and Italian Spinozism,'.
-In: Rosi Braidotti (ed.), After Poststructuralism: Transitions and Transformations.
-(London: Routledge, 2014), p.
-148–168 that was the second remarkable Spinoza revival in history, after highly significant Neo-Spinozism in German philosophy and literature of approximately the late 18th and early 19th centuries.
-A fervent Spinozist in many respects, Deleuze's preoccupation with and reverence for Spinoza are well known in contemporary philosophy.Badiou, Alain: Deleuze: La clameur de l'être.
-(Paris: Hachette, 1997)Žižek, Slavoj: Bodies Without Organs: On Deleuze and Consequences.
-(New York: Routledge, 2004).
-Slavoj Žižek: "...Perhaps, a return to the philosopher who is Deleuze's unsurpassable point of reference will help us to unravel this ambiguity in Deleuze's ontological edifice: Spinoza.
-Deleuze is far from alone in his unconditional admiration for Spinoza."